maichmueller/scmodels/README.md

 `'var': (['parent1', 'parent2', ...], Callable, Noise)`

-This allows the user to supply complex functions outside the space of analytical functions.
+This allows the user to supply functions that are not limited to predefined function sets of `scmodels`' dependencies.

 ```python